|Zone and Permit

-Asumbar Haghost, a nonglaciated east- west pass, links Asumbar village in Iskhoman with Dal Sandhi in Yasin.
-The pass is occasionally called the Iskhoman Pass (not to be confused with the Punji Pass, which is also sometimes called Iskhoman Pass).
-Asumbar Haghost is one of the easiest passes to cross anywhere in the Karakoram and Hindu Kush.
+Asumbar Haghost, a nonglaciated east-west pass, links Asumbar village in Iskhoman with Dal Sandhi in Yasin.
+The pass is occasionally called the Iskhoman Pass (not to be confused with the Punji Pass.
+Which is also sometimes called Iskhoman Pass).
+Asumbar Haghost is one of the easiest passes to cross anywhere in the Karakoram and the Hindu Kush.
 The trek is also one of the most linguistically diverse.
-Along the trail, Shina, Khowar, Wakhi and Burushaski are spoken, not to mention Urdu.
+Along the trail, Shina, Khowar, Wakhi, and Burushaski are spoken, not to mention Urdu.

 Guides and Porters

-Stages are not universally fixed, but four stages seems appropriate.
-Trekkers who pay three stages may have problems because the distance is difficult for trekkers, porters and donkeys to cover comfortably in three days (ie, three stages).
+Stages are not universally fixed, but four stages seem appropriate.
+Trekkers who pay three stages may have problems because the distance is difficult for trekkers, porters, and donkeys to cover comfortably in three days (ie, three stages).

 GETTING TO/FROM THE TREK